 If cotton is preferable, then look for mercerized, long-staple cotton, which produces less lint than other types.

 Check out our forum for hints from other APQS quilters on using other types of threads and tricks to taming them!
-You can also send direct questions to our service and education team by emailing us.
-We're here to help!
+You can also send direct questions to our service and education team.
+We’re here to help!